serchex/House-Prices-ML-prediction/README.md

 Streamlit for making deployment easy and free

 📩 Contact
-Feel free to reach out at [your email] or connect via LinkedIn: [your linkedin URL].
+Feel free to reach out at gonzalezsergio2234@gmail.com.